BlockyFile/py-solc-x-ir/README.md

 ## Dependencies

-Py-solc-x allows the use of multiple versions of solc, and can install or compile them as needed.
+py-solc-x-ir allows the use of multiple versions of solc, and can install or compile them as needed.
 If you wish to compile from source you must first insall the required [solc dependencies](https://solidity.readthedocs.io/en/latest/installing-solidity.html#building-from-source).

 ## Installation